 In 2020, the world marks the 250th birthday of one of classical music’s singular artists, Ludwig van Beethoven.
 Born in 1770, the composer influenced the development of music in remarkable and definitive ways.
-Throughout the upcoming season, Music Director Riccardo Muti and the CSO and a range of guest artists explore the musical genius of Beethoven.
+Throughout the 2019-20 season, Music Director Riccardo Muti and the CSO and a range of guest artists explore the musical genius of Beethoven.

 The tribute includes a cycle of Beethoven’s symphonies, conducted by Riccardo Muti.
 This will include the first collaboration between Muti and the CSO in Beethoven’s First, Third (Eroica) and Sixth (Pastoral) symphonies.
 The cycle culminates in a season finale performance of Beethoven’s Ninth Symphony, a work that the CSO and the Chicago Symphony Chorus last performed with Riccardo Muti to great acclaim and worldwide attention in Orchestra Hall in September 2014.
 The live concert video from those performances has garnered so far more than 14 million views on YouTube.